Amosyig/Cyclistic-Case-Study/readme.md

-### Lorem ipsum according to the pages of the report or dashboard.
+### according to the pages of the report or dashboard.